 Healthy snacks throughout the day will also help maintain your child’s energy levels.

 Breastfeeding has many positive benefits for infants, and many services provide opportunities and encouragement for families to continue to provide breast milk for children while at the service.
-The use of expressed breast milk for feeding babies can easily be supported in child care settings, and families should talk to the service about the policies and procedures they have in place for storing, warming and providing of expressed breast milk to children.
+The use of expressed breast milk for feeding babies can easily be supported in early learning settings, and families should talk to the service about the policies and procedures they have in place for storing, warming and providing of expressed breast milk to children.

 Where possible, the service may also support mothers who are able to return to the service to breastfeed their child throughout the day.
 It is essential that services recognise that families have the right to decide whether they will breastfeed their child while they are at the service, and each family’s decision should be accepted and respected.